MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-parallel-data-warehouse.md

  SET AUTO_CREATE_STATISTICS { ON | OFF }
  When this setting is ON, the query optimizer automatically creates statistics on individual columns in the query predicate.
 The optimizer thereby improves the cardinality estimates for the query plan.
 These single-column statistics are created on columns that do not already have a histogram in an existing statistics object.

  The default is ON for new databases created after upgrading to APS AU7.
-The default is OFF for databases created prior to the upgrade.
+The default is OFF for databases that are created before the upgrade is applied.

  For more information about statistics, see [Statistics](/sql/relational-databases/statistics/statistics)